Soft Pastels & Pastel Pencil Reviews & Articles

 |

 Lumi LED task lightIn our latest blog post, artist Karen M Berisford discusses her search for a new studio light that provides bright, natural light for close-up work and balanced coverage when working on larger portraits.
-She turns to The Daylight Company to find the ideal light.
+She turns to The Daylight Company to find the solution.

 |